-iMovie is the perfect tool for getting started with video editing.
-It’s pretty robust for a consumer-level app, and the best part is it’s free if you own a Mac.
-Once you’ve learned the basics of iMovie, you’ll be ready to take your video to the next level and learn how to add music in iMovie.
+If you’re a busy content creator, you know how valuable background music can be to set the mood in your videos.
+People who need to create video quickly often use iMovie since it s a robust editing app free for Mac users.
+Once you’ve mastered the basics of iMovie, you’ll be ready to take your projects to the next level by adding in your own audio.
 While iMovie does have some built-in jingles and a link to your iTunes library, for unique, royalty-free tunes you’ll likely need to look elsewhere—like our music library.

 Across the top of the browser, you’ll see different media types available to add to your iMovie projects such as My Media, Audio, and Titles.
 Any files—video and audio—imported from your computer will show up under the My Media tab.
 The audio tab is only for built-in sounds, Garageband files, and your iTunes Library.
 Import your file by clicking the downward arrow in the upper left corner of the window (highlighted in red below) and locating the file on your computer.